rcmaldo/ConnectFour/README.md

 # ConnectFour

 First project in Unity with C#.
-Can be played with .exe file.
+Can be played with .exe file found in the Connect Four folder.